-Modern treatments for hair loss, such as FUE, are incredibly effective with natural-looking and permanent results.
-Unfortunately, this hasn’t always been the case.
+Modern treatments for hair loss, such as FUE hair transplants, are incredibly effective with natural-looking and permanent results.
+But this hasn’t always been the case.

 Here’s a closer look at some of the treatments men have endured throughout history in an attempt to halt or reverse the hair loss process.

-Born in 460 BC, Hippocrates himself was plagued by male pattern baldness and concocted a potion which he believed would cure the problem.
+Born in 460 BC, Hippocrates himself was plagued by male pattern baldness.
+He concocted a potion which he believed would cure the problem.
 Containing beetroot, horseradish, pigeon droppings, spices and opium, it was an abject failure .

-Hippocrates did however notice something which many centuries later was proven to be correct.
-Spotting that the eunuchs never lost their hair, Hippocrates surmised that castration could resolve the problem.
-He opted not to have this radical treatment himself.
-In 1995, researchers finally confirmed that Hippocrates had been correct….about the effects of castration on hair loss, not the pigeon droppings…
+Hippocrates did, however, notice something which many centuries later was proven to be correct.
+Spotting that the eunuchs never lost their hair, Hippocrates surmised that castration could resolve the problem (though he chose not to have this radical treatment himself).

 Julius Caesar is often depicted with a laurel wreath around his head but it transpires that this wasn’t just a Roman fashion statement.

-The emperor was afflicted with advancing hair loss and was desperate to regain his luscious locks.
+Advancing hair loss afflicted the emperor, and he was desperate to regain his luscious locks.
 Cleopatra herself is said to have advised him on a possible cure, comprising of bear grease, horse teeth and ground up mice.
 Unsurprisingly this didn’t work.

 When sweeping his hair over his scalp and growing it long at the back – a cross between the modern combover and the mullet – no longer hid his increasingly obvious shortcomings, Caesar simply slapped on a laurel wreath instead.

-A very British solution, a cup of tea is often suggested as the panacea for all emotional ailments.
+A very British solution, a cup of tea is the panacea for all emotional ailments.
 In the 19th century, this logic also extended to the physical, with tea being proposed as the cure for baldness.

-When faced with the prospect of thinning locks, 19th century folk would rub Indian tea into their scalp, along with a chunk of lemon.
-Whilst it may not have been the most disgusting of treatments, it was no more effective and its use quickly petered out.
+They would rub Indian tea into their scalp, along with a chunk of lemon.
+It may not have been the most disgusting of treatments.
+But it was also ineffective, so its use quickly petered out.

 Even ancient Egyptians were obsessed with the pursuit of hairiness it would seem, with both men and women not only wearing wigs, but also false beards!

-In 1939, an entirely new process was pioneered by a Japanese dermatologist which involved the transplanting of hair from other parts of the body, such as the eyebrows, face and elsewhere on the scalp onto the bald spots.
+In 1939, a Japanese dermatologist pioneered an entirely new process.
+This involved the transplanting of hair from other parts of the body, such as the eyebrows, face and elsewhere on the scalp onto the bald spots.
 The first hair transplant was born.